department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 ### Who can get VA burial and memorial benefits?

-Servicemembers, Veterans, and family members may be able to get burial and memorial benefits if they're:
+Servicemembers, Veterans, and family members may be able to get burial and memorial benefits if they’re:

 - A Veteran who was discharged from the military under conditions other than dishonorable, **or**
 - A Servicemember who died while on active duty, active duty for training, or inactive duty for training, **or**